garrandall/popular-music-data/tracks/july-you-re-a-woman-pat-boone.md

 Prove I'm not so mean

 (CHORUS)
-La da da da da...
+La da da da da
 July, you're a woman
 More than anyone
 I've ever known